 Outside bacteria can find its way to the urethra, your urinary tube, very easily during sexual intercourse or penetration.
 This increases the risk of contracting a urinary tract infection.

-The best way to prevent it and flush out the harmful intruders is by peeing!
+The best way to prevent any vaginal infection and flush out the harmful intruders is by peeing!
+Even if you don’t feel the urge to pee after sex, remember it is for your prevention that you must try.

-A full shower will do a 100 on the cleanup checklist.
+A full shower will do a 100 on the cleanup checklist after sex.

 Use mild soap and avoid using overly hot or overly cold water as it may irritate the sensitive intimate areas.
-Strict No to extra perfumed, feminine washes, which can actually damage the healthy pH in the vaginal tube.
+Strict No to extra perfumed, feminine washes.
+Extra perfumed products for intimate wash can actually damage the healthy pH in the vaginal tube.
+The disturbed pH of the vagina makes it more prone to catching infections or inflammation.

 There are a lot of products that you’ll find in pharmacies that are marketed as helping you to “keep fresh”.

 There’s a lot of sexism in the name of vaginal health.
-We all have heard things like vagina should smell like flowers or fruit.
+We all have heard things like a vagina should smell like flowers or fruit.
 But there is nothing wrong with the vagina’s natural odor.
-Scented products can also irritate the genitals and vagina, especially after intercourse.
+It is a misconception that your vagina will always smell like fresh flowers.
+Using scented products increase the irritation in the genitals and vagina, especially after sexual intercourse.

 The vagina has the superpower of self-cleaning!
 You do not need to get to that.
-Let it do its own job.
+Let the vagina do its own job of cleansing.

 Change your clean clothes, especially your underwear

-After your whole body, including your intimates are tidy and fresh, wear a set of new clothes.
+After sex, change your entire clothing, including your intimates are tidy and fresh, wear a set of new clothes.
 If you plan on staying home after that, ditch your underwear and let your vagina breathe.
+Otherwise, you can wear comfortable cotton underwear rather than going for a tight synthetic one.
+This keeps the chances of irritation of vaginal skin away.

 Gargle with Mouthwash